Dr Callum Musto

 My teaching strategy is built around student engagement, active participation, and problem-based learning.
-My aim is to encourage my students to understand how the law operates in theory, and how it is used and operates in practice, to equip them with the knowledge and tools to subject the law and legal processes to critical reflection.
+I encourage my students to understand how the law operates in theory, and how it is used and operates in practice, and equip them with the knowledge and tools to subject the law and legal processes to critical reflection.

-I often draw on my research and my practical experience in international dispute settlement when designing activities — encouraging my students to assess the causes of, and find solutions for, contemporary challenges in international law and legal practice.
+I often draw on my research and my practical experience in international dispute settlement when designing activities — encouraging my students to assess the causes of, and find solutions for, contemporary challenges in international affairs.

 I am committed to helping to ensure the School remains an inclusive and supportive learning environment and to do my upmost to support my students during their time at Sheffield.

 - LAW323 International Trade Law (Convenor)